 Free Legal Support for Human Trafficking Survivors

-Beginning May 1, 2018, Ontario will provide free legal support to survivors of human trafficking and those at-risk of being trafficked to get restraining orders against their traffickers.
+Since May 1, 2018, Ontario has been providing free legal support to survivors of human trafficking and those at-risk of being trafficked to get restraining orders against their traffickers.

 On this page